 Arava melons are available during the summer season.

 Arava melons can be used as a substitute for honeydew melons.
 They are best suited for fresh eating in salads and appetizers or used as the principle ingredient in a chilled summer soup, granitas, sorbets and popsicles.
 The sweetness of Arava melons can be highlighted with tart, spicy, cooling and savory ingredients.
 Choice companions include herbs such as basil, mint, cilantro and arugula, lemons and limes, chiles, nuts such as pistachios and peanuts, ginger, vanilla, proscuitto, figs and grapes.
 Whole ripe Arava melons will keep, refrigerated, for up to seven days.

 The Arava melon is a notably high-yielding variety that is named for the long valley that traverses much of the desolate Negev Desert in southern Israel.
 It is a signature variety sold throughout markets in Israel, but is just one of many agricultural products coming out of the Arava Valley.
 Greenhouses cover the region growing everything from berries, to peppers and tomatoes.
 Arava melons thrive in temperate and warm regions throughout the Mediterranean and the Americas.
-They also grow well in in hot dry desert climates throughout the summer months.
+They also grow well in hot, dry desert climates throughout the summer months.

-Recipes that include Arava Melons.
+Recipes that include Arava Melon.
 One is easiest, three is harder.